Imelda Marcos Fast Facts - Local News 8

 Wife of the late Ferdinand Marcos, who ruled the Philippines for 20 years until he was ousted in 1986.

-The Marcos family were accused of stealing billions of dollars from the Philippine people during Ferdinand’s presidency.
+The Marcos family was accused of stealing billions of dollars from the Philippine people during Ferdinand’s presidency.

 Famous for her lavish spending while first lady.
 At the time of husband’s ouster from office in 1986, she left over 1,000 pairs of shoes and more than 800 purses behind when fleeing to Hawaii.